TUVwei/BioFaceNet/README.md

 Here are some ideas on improvements

 1. May be we can add a few layers at the beginning to do some semantic segmentation or masking to remove the backgroung (pre-trained model or a few conv layers can be used).
-2. Most of the parameters setting are domain-specific, is it possible to train them simultaneously in the model?
+2.
-3.
+3. Most of the parameters setting are domain-specific, is it possible to train them simultaneously in the model?
+For instance, let the model selects the number dimensions of camera model. (weighted sum of different dimension's value).